Read Zhuangzi with voice, context, and method in the same frame.

 Prompt 2: Identify Zhuangzi's major concepts, methods, or questions.

-The central claim is this: He makes rigid distinctions wobble until the reader notices how much seriousness was theater.
+In plain terms: He makes rigid distinctions wobble until the reader notices how much seriousness was theater.

 Read Zhuangzi inside classical Daoist philosophy, where stories, jokes, dreams, and transformations become instruments of metaphysical therapy, then ask what the method still forces later readers to notice.
 Parable and reversal: he makes rigid distinctions wobble until the reader notices how much seriousness was theater.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.